-If you have an adventurous dog who loves to run around freely, an electric fence may be a great option.
-These fences are not meant to discourage or punish your dog, it’s meant to keep them safe from getting a little too adventurous.
+An electric fence may be a great option if you have an adventurous dog who loves to run around freely.
+These fences are not meant to discourage or punish your dog, and it’s meant to keep them safe from getting a little too adventurous.

-Keeping your dog safe in your yard without having to constantly watch over them sounds great in theory, but do electric fences really work?
+Keeping your dog safe in your yard without having to watch over them constantly sounds excellent in theory, but do electric fences really work?
 Are the benefits worth the cost?

 Table of Contents